Hero image desktop Hero image mobile

 In line with its mission to ensure that high standards of animal welfare are implemented, maintained and verified, the meat processing industry has proactively developed its own animal welfare standards and certification system to ensure animal wellbeing is its top priority.

-Australian cattle, sheep and goats are ethically produced and humanely processed to strict animal welfare standards.
-Ensuring good animal health and welfare means processors:
+Australian cattle and sheep are ethically and humanely processed to the strict industry standards and guidelines.

 • Ensure livestock are assessed before processing to ensure they’re healthy and disease free